 Included in other creditors are amounts due to students in respect of monies held on their behalf in bank accounts in the Academy's name.
-This amount is also included in the figure for cash at bank and in hand on the Balance Sheet.
+This amount is also included in the figure for cash at bank and in hand on the Balance Sheet, at the year ended 31 August 2023 this was £500.